QinyueZheng/linguistic_datastory/index.md

 ## The Toxic VS. the Mild Messages
 Let’s dive into the ocean of the real-world exchanged messages.
-Separating the utterances into two groups by whether they contain personal attack or not, here we present the typical toxic and mild message wordclouds.
+Separating the utterances into two groups by whether they contain personal attacks or not, here we present the typical toxic and mild message wordclouds.
 Even with just one glance, one can easily tell how rude and offensive those attacks are.

 <center>
     <img src="assets/wordcloud_attack.png" style="width:500px;height:300;">